A familiar challenge...

 We’re not saying to let your campaign run wild.
 If your strategy isn’t performing well after a while, it’s time to optimize.
 Fine-tuning is a far better option than throwing your whole campaign in the bin.

 Your brain’s already hardwired for data analysis (if it’s not… you might be in the wrong industry...) so take a look at those numbers.
 Is anything underperforming?
 Is one of your emails doing significantly better than the other?
-You do this for your clients - set some KPIs for your firm.
+You do this for your accounting clients - set some KPIs for your accounting business and your services.

 Keep an eye on your customer retention, too.
 You can do all the client acquisition in the world, but if you’re losing the clients you’ve already won, then client retention should be your main focus.